Clyde & Co (London)

 A good spread of international offices means that there are opportunities for trainees to spend their second or third seats overseas - in Dubai, Hong Kong, Singapore or, err, Piraeus.
 We know where we'd rather go.
 The firm also has a Guildford office that famously pays London rates.
 Rather less famously it also expects its lawyers to work London hours, but given the lower living costs which normally come with provincial offices this still sounds like a pretty good deal.

 Shipping is still important, but insurance and reinsurance and now aviation are also very strong sectors.
 It's now a proper full service law firm, with the profits and overseas offices to match.
 Clydes' corporate and commercial practice now makes up almost 30% of its worldwide turnover.
-This explains why its assistants reckon they work harder than at the other, traditional shipping firms - but with targets at a fairly gentle 1430 hours it still compares very favourably with the bigger City outfits.
+This explains why its assistants reckon they work harder than at the traditional shipping firms - but with targets at a fairly gentle 1430 hours it still compares very favourably with the bigger City outfits.

 The main reason for this is that unlike most City firms, the majority of Clydes' work is still litigation rather than corporate.
 Inevitably this sort of practice doesn't require the level of all-nighters you'll experience at more transaction-led firms, and it's great news if you fancy ending up as a litigator.
 But possibly not the first choice if you want to specialise in M&A.